Table of Contents

 What Are Satyrs?

 Satyrs were half-goat, half-human creatures.
 They had the lower limbs, tail, and ears of a goat and the upper body of a man.
-It was common for their depictions to show them with an erect member, maybe to symbolize their lustful and sex-driven character.
+It was common for their depictions to show them with an exaggerated erection, maybe to symbolize their lustful and sex-driven character.
 As one of their activities, they tended to chase nymphs to mate with them.

 The Satyrs had to do with winemaking and were famous for their hypersexuality.
 Several sources refer to their character as mad and frenzy, like that of the Centaurs.
 When there were wine and sex involved, the Satyrs were crazy creatures.

 However, these creatures also had a role as the spirits of fertility in the countryside.
 Their worship and myths began in the rural communities of Ancient Greece, where people associated them with the Bacchae, the companions of the god Dionysus.
 They also had connections with other deities such as Hermes, Pan, and Gaia.
 According to Hesiod, the Satyrs were the offspring of the daughters of Hecaterus.
 However, there aren’t many accounts of their parentage in the myths.

 There is controversy regarding Satyrs since they and the Sileni share myths and the same characteristics.
 The differences between the two groups aren’t noteworthy enough and they’re often considered to be the same.
 However, some scholars attempt to distinguish Satyrs from Sileni.

 - Some authors have tried to separate these two groups, explaining that Satyrs are half-goat and Sileni are half-horse, but the myths differ in that theory.